SIC-POVMs from Stark units: Prime dimensions n^2+3: Introduction

-In this paper ``SIC'' means a SIC generated by the Weyl--Heisenberg group in a dimension $d > 3$.
+In this paper ``SIC'' means a SIC which is a single projective orbit with respect to the Weyl--Heisenberg group in a dimension $d > 3$.
 (For SICs not satisfying these conditions see Ref.~\citenum{Blake}.)
 Thus a SIC is constructed by acting on a {\it fiducial} vector $\Psi$ by elements of the Weyl--Heisenberg group.
 This means that the SIC is fully specified by the single vector $\Psi$, on which we accordingly focus.
 The necessary and sufficient condition for a $d$ dimensional vector $\Psi$ to be a SIC fiducial vector is

 for $j$, $k$ running from $0$ to $d-1$.
 Here $D_{j,k}$ is a Weyl--Heisenberg displacement operator in the standard Weyl representation, as defined in Appendix \ref{sec:AppB}.
 We refer to the complex scalar products $ \langle\Psi|D_{j,k} |\Psi\rangle$ as {\it SIC overlaps}.
 The vector $\Psi$ can be reconstructed if all the overlaps are known, up to an irrelevant phase factor.
 We define the \emph{SIC field} to be the number field generated by the ratios of the components of $\Psi$ together with the root of unity $e^{i\pi/d}$ (which comes in via the operators $D_{j,k}$).